bailey-martin/CSC492-BCGL/about.md

 ### Josh Davidson
 #### Role: Configuration Management Specialist
 Hello!
-I'm a student at the University of Mount union majoring in Multiplatform Software Development and minoring in Entrpenuership.
+I'm a student at the University of Mount Union majoring in Multiplatform Software Development and minoring in Entrepeneurship.
 I'm mainly responsible for publishings and communications for my team, so I do my best to spread the word for RAID Inc. <br/> <br/>

 ### Kyle Hieb
 #### Role: Lead Tester
-Hello I'm currently a student at the University of Mount union majoring in Computer Science and minoring in Entrepenuership.
+Hello I'm currently a student at the University of Mount Union majoring in Computer Science and minoring in Entrepeneurship.
 I am in my senior year at the time of writing this. <br/> <br/>

 ### Contact Us: